 View our exhibit on the History and Evolution of the Electric Trolley and its Impact on Society.
 It takes you on a journey of how the electric trolley evolved from the horsecar to the "modern" PCC.
 Also, learn how society was impacted by amusement parks (trolley parks), streetcar suburbs, and the growth of mill towns.
-Various trolley cars from our collection are on display within the Visitor Center.

 Located adjacent to the Fire Truck Museum, the Connecticut Motor Coach Museum has a variety of transit buses on display.
 There is no set schedule for the Bus Museum, but it is open most weekends.